stemerlini/MagPy/README.md

 # MagPy - Library
-MagPy is a Python Suite to analyse data from different diagnostics at MAGPIE - Imperial College London.
+MagPy is a Python Suite to analyse data from different diagnostics at MAGPIE Facility.
 ---------------------------------------------------------------------------------------
 The following diagnostics are currently implemented:
  - Laser Probing Interferometry, Shadowgraphy